Newborns sleep a lot. So how is that as a new parent, we barely get any?

 There are benefits for a busy, tired mother too.
 Having a bit more structure to the day can make running errands and the household chores a lot more manageable.
 You never know, you might even manage a bit of time to yourself!

-A newborn sleep schedule normally includes specified times for feeding too.
 Just like anything else ‘baby’, a sleep schedule must be looked at as a ‘guideline’ to be adjusted as dictated by your babies needs.
-Growth spurts and other developmental milestones are a major interrupter…
+Growth spurts and other developmental milestones can be a major interrupter…

 Before starting a feed and sleep schedule, it’s important that your newborn has regained birthweight and is awake and alert for short periods of the day, i.e. not just sleeping all day.